ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 --- abstract

-This document retires the use of SHA-1 within DNSSEC
+This document retires the use of SHA-1 within DNSSEC.

 --- middle